rubendhz/houdini-gsplat-renderer/README.md

 Plenty!

 I've always taken this project as a playground, and I intend to keep exploring new ideas and refining things in the near future.
 There are several things I've started playing with that might find their way into the repository soon.
-Some of these address known issues, while others involve improvements and new features.
-Below is a non-comprehensive list of what's on my radar:
+Some of these address known issues (see list below), while others involve improvements and new features.

 **Current limitations:**
 - Expect this to work only on a single viewport
 - No Spherical Harmonics rotation currently
 - Other 3D elements don't render "in-place" with GSplats

-**Improvements/New Features:**
-- Performance improvements for time-dependent data
-- Debug and other visualisation modes
-- GSplats for IBL lighting

-Having said that, please note that I can’t currently commit to a roadmap or anything of the sort.
+Please keep these limitations in mind, and note that I am not able to commit to a detailed roadmap or specific timeline for addressing them.

 # Acknowledgements
 I don't think I would have gotten this far without the inspiration from so many amazing open-source projects.
 I’d like to highlight two in particular; althoughI haven’t directly reached out to the authors, their work has been massively helpful, so I want to give special kudos to them: